-Recent law graduates are unable to take the Summer 2020 bar exam, are less likely to be employed, and still want legal expeirence.
+Recent law graduates are unable to take the Summer 2020 bar exam, are less likely to be employed, and still want legal experience.

 L4EJ provides training and resources allowing recent law graduates to gain legal skills within legal service organizations while representing low-income Georgians.

-Law Graduates are given basic training on lawyering skills as well as practice area-specific training in a one-week boot camp.
+Law Graduates are given basic training on lawyering skills as well as practice area-specific training in an on-line boot camp.